-Due to the continuing pandemic, the annual PLAN VOCA Grantee training was again held virtually.
+Due to the continuing pandemic, the annual PLAN VOCA Grantee training was again held virtually in 2021.
 Twelve webinars were offered throughout the month of June to allow grantees to satisfy the 10 hours of mandatory training that PCCD requires of VOCA grantees.

 The intended audience for these trainings was legal services programs, domestic violence programs and sexual assault programs who have VOCA grants.
 Others in these communities without VOCA grants were also welcome to attend.
 These webinars also offered CLE credit for live participation.
 Sessions will vary between 60 and 90 minutes.

 PLEASE NOTE: PERSONS WORKING UNDER A VOCA GRANT MUST COMPLETE THE TRAINING HOURS AND HAVE THE DOCUMENTATION IN THEIR PERSONNEL FILES.

 Online Recorded Training Option:

 PCCD has indicated that anyone who is unable to obtain their mandatory 10 hours of training credit hours by attending these live webinars may complete their 2021 training requirement by watching video recordings of sessions presented last year through PCCD’s Pennsylvania Victim Services Training (PVST) system.
 Each course viewed counts as 1 credit toward the mandatory 10 training credit hours PCCD requires under your organization’s VOCA Grant.

 PLEASE NOTE: Pennsylvania CLE Credit for attorneys is NOT AVAILABLE for completion of the recorded online courses.